Winter Driving Preparedness

 Winter weather driving can be a challenge for even the most experienced drivers.
 Use these tips to help you drive safely during the winter season.

-- Check your anti-freeze and thermostat.
-Ensure that they are sufficient to avoid freezing.
+- Check your anti-freeze and thermostat to avoid freezing.

 - Check your headlights, tail and brake lights, blinkers and emergency flasher.